pack-299/website/events.md

 permalink: /events/
 ---

 Members can see [Full Details on Shutterfly](https://pack299sandiego.shutterfly.com/22) for virtual meeting login info.

-[National Family Fun Fest](https://www.scouting.org/familyfunfest/) Sept.
-12, 2020 on Facebook live.
-You can register to send your Pinewood Derby Car&reg; by Sept 8 to have a chance to be one of the 500 cars raced at the event.
+Prosptive members can <a href="mailto:info@pack299sandiego.org?Subject=Pack 299 Meeting info" title="Contact us">Email us</a> for more info.

 Upcoming Pack Events.
 Click drop down arrow in the upper right to select viewable calendars